nexus-graphql/nexus-cli/README.md

 - You have a few options when it comes to deploying to your AWS infrastructure:
   - If you have not deployed your server yet, you can click the `deploy` button
   - If you have already deployed your project, you can make changes to your data sources and then redeploy your project
 - On the `GraphiQL` tab, you can view your local development environment.
-This GraphiQL looks similiar to the GraphiQL that appears in your browser at `localhost` when you run the command `nexus dev`
+This GraphiQL is similiar to the GraphiQL that appears in your browser at `localhost` when you run the command `nexus dev`
 - When you make changes to your data sources, a new GraphiQL environment will generate after a few seconds.
 This will reflect all of your data source changes.

 ## :rocket: Deployment